Nico: Later solo career (1978–1983)

+Camera Obscura and final years (1980s)

-After relocating to Manchester, England, in the early 1980s, Nico acquired a manager, Factory Records executive and promoter Alan Wise, and began working with a variety of backing bands for her many live performances.
+After relocating to Hulme Crescents in Manchester, England, in the early 1980s, Nico hired a manager, the Factory Records executive and promoter Alan Wise, and began working with a variety of backing bands for her many live performances.
 These bands chronologically included Blue Orchids, the Bedlamites and the Faction.
 In 1981, Nico released the Philippe Quilichini-produced single "Saeta"/"Vegas" on Flicknife Records.
 The following year saw another single, "Procession", produced by Martin Hannett and featuring the Invisible Girls.
 Included on the "Procession" single was a new version of the Velvet Underground's "All Tomorrow's Parties".

 Nico toured in 1982 with post-punk band Blue Orchids as her backing band.
 At the time, her work impacted the emerging gothic rock scene.
 At Salford University in 1982, she joined Bauhaus for a performance of "I'm Waiting for the Man".
 That same year, Nico's supporting acts included the Sisters of Mercy and Gene Loves Jezebel.
 In September 1982, Nico performed at the Deeside Leisure Centre for the Futurama Festival.
 The line-up for this show also included the Damned, Dead or Alive, Southern Death Cult, Danse Society and the Membranes.
 After the end of her work with the Blue Orchids, she hired musical arranger James Young and his band the Faction for her concerts.
 The live compilations 1982 Tour Diary and En Personne En Europe were released in November 1982 on the 1/2 Records cassette label in France; the ROIR cassette label reissued the former under the revised title "Do Or Die!" in 1983.
 These releases were followed by more live performances throughout Europe over the next few years.